Shazwazza/Our.Umbraco.IoC/README.md

 	Install-Package Our.Umbraco.IoC.Unity

+**Important** The Unity nuget package will install some files in the /App_Start folder: `UnityConfig.cs`, `UnityMvcActivator.cs`, `UnityWebApiActivator.cs` and it is recommended to delete these files.
+These boilerplate files are used to configure a Unity container and manage startup/shutdown of the various Unity components, however this package `Our.Umbraco.IoC.Unity` does all of this boilerplate work for you and uses it's own Unity container.
+See the [Using the Container](https://github.com/Shazwazza/Our.Umbraco.IoC/wiki/Using-the-Container) docs for info on how to customize this container.

 If you want to disable this container's support you can do so by setting this appSetting.
 If this appSetting doesn't exist, then the default value is 'true'

 ```xml